pakhv/monke-lang/README.md

+# ⚠️ warning
+Adding compiler and vm for monkey lang, so there will be renames

 # monke-lang-interpreter
 Monkey programming language interpreter implementation in Rust.
 Written following the book ["Writing An Interpreter In Go"](https://interpreterbook.com/) by Thorsten Ball (thx to Primeagen for recommendation, *works at Nextflix btw... rust mentioned*).